Director, Urban Studies Department

-Over the years Dr. Johnson has served the community, church, and world in numerous capacities, including: City of Philadelphia crisis intervention worker for youth, crisis pregnancy counselor for women & teens, educator, conference and retreat speaker, leadership developer, service learning & campus ministry coordinator, mentor, and developer of ministries.
+Over the years she has served the community, church, and world in numerous capacities, including: City of Philadelphia crisis intervention worker for youth, crisis pregnancy counselor for women & teens, educator, conference and retreat speaker, leadership developer, service learning & campus ministry coordinator, mentor, and developer of ministries.
 She has a particular love for the arts of drama and dance, and has engaged in individual ministry and urban youth ministry through these means.
 After being delivered from a cult in her college days, she became committed to living and sharing God’s Word and God’s love with others.
-She has always had a heart for service and missions and has engaged in ministry in many countries, including Kenya, Peru, Costa Rica, and the Dominican Republic.
+She has engaged in cross-cultural ministry in many countries, including Kenya, Peru, Costa Rica, and the Dominican Republic.

-Dr. Johnson believes strongly in the words of Hebrew 13:3 which say, "Continue to remember those in prison as if you were in prison, and those who are mistreated as if you were suffering," So she is a youth justice advocate committed to changing unjust laws impacting youth, and helping people understand their rights and connecting them to helpful resources for real justice and support.
+Dr. Johnson believes strongly in the words of Hebrew 13:3 which say, "Continue to remember those in prison as if you were in prison, and those who are mistreated as if you were suffering," So she is a youth justice advocate committed to changing unjust laws impacting youth, helping people understand their rights, and connecting persons to helpful resources for real justice and support.

-Urban Issues in a Global Context, Programming for Youth Development, Theological Foundations for Urban Youth Ministry, Advancing Youth Development, Juvenile Justice Ministry Models, Leadership Practicum in Youth Development
+Urban Issues in a Global Context, Programming for Youth Development, Theological Foundations for Urban Youth Ministry, Advancing Youth Development, Juvenile Justice Ministry Models, Leadership Practicum.

 Injustices in the juvenile justice system, ministry to returning citizens, the image of God and youth development, urban youth missiology, urban issues